turanszkij/WickedEngine/README.md

 - <b>GLTF 2.0</b>

 The preferred workflow is to import models into the Editor, and save them as <b>WISCENE</b>, then any Wicked Engine application can open them.<br/>
-<i>(The old Blender exporter script is now not supported! (from version 0.21.0), because the engine was redesigned with Entity-Component System at its core.
-The old object oriented version can be found <a href ="https://github.com/turanszkij/WickedEngine/tree/old-system-backup">[here]</a>.)</i>

 ### Graphics API:

-The default renderer is DirectX 11 on Windows and Vulkan on Linux.
+The default renderer is `DirectX 11` on Windows and `Vulkan` on Linux.
 There is also an optional DirectX12 renderer for Windows.
 You can specify command line arguments (without any prefix) to switch between render devices or other settings.
 Currently the list of options:
 <table>
   <tr>